 10 Best Gorillaz Songs

 In the history of rock music, there's no better fake cartoon group than Gorillaz.
 Granted, it's not a very crowded playing field, but we're still convinced that even if there were more than, say, a half-dozen of these bands out there, the indie-rock project fronted by Blur's Damon Albarn would still come out on top.
 They've released four albums over the past 11 years with various lineups, shifts in musical style and groundbreaking concepts (2010's 'The Fall' was recorded entirely on an iPad and originally released as a free download to subscribers of the group's fan club).
-Our list of the 10 Best Gorillaz Songs is as extensive as the group's music.
+Our list of the 10 Best Gorillaz Songs is almost as extensive as the group's music.

 'Revolving Doors' is one of the most meditative and straightforward songs in the group's catalog.
 And, surprisingly, it's not about the band's consistently shifting lineup.
 It's actually about being away from home (the revolving doors here are on hotels).
 Most of 'The Fall' was written and recorded while Gorillaz were touring their third album, 'Plastic Beach,' so the songs are mainly about being on the road.
-This is the most reflective one.
+This is the most reflective.

 Despite the title, this synth-heavy pop song is one of Gorillaz's breeziest cuts and one of Albarn's all-time friendliest.
 It falls between two of 'Plastic Beach''s heaviest tracks (one is called 'Broken' and the other features Lou Reed), so it serves as a brief ray of hope among the despair, and Louness, surrounding it.